GaloisInc/daedalus/pdf-driver/test/README.md

     test_validatePDF_2020-03-eval/expctd/*.result-expctd

-The required pdfs must be in corpora/2020-03-eval/*, which are not part of the repo.
+The PDFs under test are not in the repo, but are expected to be in this
+directory: `corpora/2020-03-eval/`.
+You can either
+ - put a symlink there
+ - `make corpora/2020-03-eval/` which will create the directory and copy the files from `nessy.dev.galois.com`